SakshiSatpathy/ReadMe/README.md

 (f) Principal Component Analysis (PCA), Clustering, Neural Networks

 (g) Convolutional Neural Networks, Transformers, Unsupervised Learning Methods, and Recommender Systems.

+## 3) DATA C102 (Data, Inference and Decisions) Projects and Classwork
+**Final Project:**
+Topic 1: [GLMs and Non-parametric Methods] Predicted mortality counts from asthma given location, gender, and race using both general linear models and non-parametric models using the CDC: Annual State-Level U.S. Chronic Disease Indicators [Filtered for Asthma] dataset.
+Built random forests and decision trees using bootstrap aggregation.
+For the GLM, used a Negative Binomial regression distribution family.

+Topic 2: [Bayesian Hierarchical Modeling] Predicted hospitalizations for cardiovascular diseases based on population gender and race demographics, holding age constant, using a Beta-Binomial mixture model after drawing from the CDC: Annual State-Level U.S. Chronic Disease Indicators (Filtered for Cardiovascular Disease) dataset.

+**Ten labs tackling real-world challenges such as:**
+[Lab 1] Part 1: Implemented concepts of decision theory, including testing, p-values, and controlling False Discovery Rate (FDR).
+Specifically, I wrote functions to calculate the likelihood ratio, calculate the probability of false positives, create an alpha level decision rule the rejects the null hypothesis at level alpha, compute p-values (smallest alpha for which test rejects null), and predicting whether samples are from the null or alternative distribution based on its p-value

+Part 2: I then explored controlling for the probability of false discoveries for multiple hypothesis testing.
+Specifically, I implemented
+1. Naive thresholding (ignoring that multiple testing is happening)
+2. Bonferroni correction that corrects p-values by controlling the Family Wise error rate (to account for multiple testing)
+3. Benjamini-Hochberg procedure for multiple hypothesis testing I also created confusion matrices to report the results on true positives, true negatives, false positives, and false negatives.
+—---
+[Lab 2] I examined a medical diagnosis case study for hypothesis testing and utilized loss functions to optimize decisions Part 1: Given test kit data, I implemented functions that computed average empirical loss and computed the average loss (empirical risk) with respect to various levels of 𝛼.
+I then investigated the average loss plot for different levels of disease prevalence
+Part 2: Given test kit data, I implemented functions that computed the posterior probability that the patient truly has the disease conditioned on a positive test result, computed the expected loss function with respect to the posterior distribution, and decided whether or not to administer the treatment by comparing the expected losses in each case
+—----
+[Lab 3] I attempted to estimate the COVID infection risk in households by curating multiple studies to get the best estimate of the Secondary Attack Rate (SAR), and find regions with the lowest and highest SAR.
+Specifically, I implemented functions that computed the trivial estimate of SAR, Examined the prior distribution, and computed the posterior mean minimizes the Bayes Risk for the Squared Error Loss of a Beta-Binomial model, and approximated inference using a PyMC3 Beta-Binomial model.
+—-----
+[Lab 4] I partially implemented three sampling strategies for obtaining samples from unknown distributions, specifically, rejection Sampling (sampling from 1D and 2D density functions), Gibbs Sampling (building a Gibbs sampler), and Metropolis Hastings (interpreting all results for varying variance levels)
+—---
+[Lab 6] I explored and interpreted several nonparametric methods for regression to predict the price of hybrid cars using other features of the cars.

+Part 1 and 2: Specifically, I implemented functions that split the hybrid car data into train and test sets, and predicted the output by building, fitting and predicting from several models: including linear regression, decision trees for regression, and random forests.
+I then compared the performance of each of the models.

+Part 3: I then explored the effect of feature engineering on the interpretability of a given model using a toy dataset.
+Specifically, I implemented functions that added random features to the dataset based on a sigmoid transformation of a linear combination of the data.
+—---
+[Lab 7]
+I estimated the causal effect of the number of books and income on the SAT Score given that the number of books is observed while the family income is unobserved.
+Specifically, I implemented code that first did the above using Ordinary Least Squares.
+Secondly, I used 2-stage least squares and instrumental variables to eliminate the bias from the unobserved variable family income.
+The first stage "predicts" the number of books a student read from whether or not they had a readathon.
+The second stage regresses the SAT score onto the predicted number of books read.
+—---
+[Lab 8]
+I explored the challenges of doing causal inference without randomization using the unconfoundedness assumption, and partially reproduced results from a real labor economics application in a very famous paper by Robert Lalonde that estimates the causal effect of a training program from the 1970s on income.
+Specifically, I implemented code that computed the causal effect in randomized experiments, computed the Simple Difference in Observed group means (SDO) by not using a control group (for observational study data).
+—---
+[Lab 9] I implemented and gained a better understanding of the Multi-armed bandits problem through this lab.
+Specifically, the pros and cons of the Upper Confidence Bounds (UCB) and Thompson Sampling algorithms for the multi-armed bandits problem.
+The first algorithm I implemented pulled the choice of arm given the frequentist take on multi-armed bandits, otherwise known as the Upper Confidence Bounds (UCB) algorithm.
+I then investigated the pseudo-regret of the UCB algorithm.
+The second algorithm I implemented pulled the choice of arm given the Bayesian take on multi-armed bandits, known as Thompson Sampling.
+In this setting, we begin with a prior over the mean of each arm.
+Finally, I evaluated the pros and Cons of UCB and Thompson Sampling given their pseudo-regret and implementation.
+—--
+[Lab 10] I explored solving MDPs (Markov Decision Processes) by collecting data.
+This included simple Monte Carlo estimates from offline data, and the online Q-learning algorithm.
+Part 1: Specifically, I wrote some code which takes a policy (in the form of a function from states to actions) and then runs that policy in a given GridWorld environment so that we can collect a dataset.
+Next, I computed the discounted sum of rewards.
+Part 2: I also implemented code that retrieved the optimal policy from the optimal Q-function, and other functions which updated the Q function using observed samples when the optimal Q-function is unknown, and creates agents that can be run in  deterministic or stochastic settings.

+**Five labs tackling real-world challenges such as:**
+[HW1] Coding solved included:
+1. Math Stats: ranging from conditional probabilities to computing row-wise and column-wise rates to computing the likelihood ratio
+2. Bias in Police Stops:  Coding a normalized histogram for the theoretical null given police dataset z-scores, computing p-values and applying the BH procedure to find the number of discoveries for the empirical and theoretical null distributions
+3. p-values, FDR and FWER: Coding a function avg_difference_in_means  compute the p-value for given null and alternative distributions for each feature subselection, and determining  for which tests do we reject the null hypothesis in case of controlling for the FDR vs. the FWER given thresholds.

+[HW2] Coding Problems I solved included:
+1. The One with all the Beetles:  To estimate the size of the largest possible beetle using statistical modeling, found the likelihood function and MLE, computed the posterior and showing it is Pareto-distributed given a Pareto prior, and interpreting the alpha and beta parameters.
+Additionally, wrote code to generate the posterior, and used the data to make a graph of one curve for each of the days 1, 10, 50 and 100 (so four curves total), where each curve is the PDF of the posterior for the respective day
+2. Bayesian Fidget Spinners: To classify which boxes come from factories, and how reliable each factory is, created a Beta-Bernoulli-Geometric model
+3. Rejection Sampling

+[HW3] Coding Problems solved included:
+1. GLM for Dilution Assay: Reformulated problem as generalized linear models to estimate the unknown concentration ρ0 of an infectious microbe in a solution given dilution
+2. Image Denoising with Gibbs Sampling: Derived a Gibbs sampling algorithm to restore a corrupted image
+3. Bayesian GLM: Applied Gaussian linear regression to election data to predict the outcome of the 2020 election using information from previous elections

+[HW4] Coding Problems solved included:
+1. Observational Data on Infant Health: Estimated the causal effect of The Infant Health and Development Program on the child’s cognitive test scores using logistic regression and devising a propensity score model to control for observed confounders in the observational study data
+2. Causal Inference Potpourri: Evaluated study design effectiveness of a new veterinary drug for sick seals using graphical modeling and the backdoor criterion

+[HW5] Coding Problems solved included:
+1. Simulation Study of Bandit Algorithms
+    1. Coding the explore-then-commit algorithm and computing pseudo-regret
+    2. Coding the UCB algorithm and computing pseudo-regret:
+    3. Comparing the distributions of the rewards by also plotting them on the same plot and briefly justify the salient differences

 ## 3) EECS 126 (Probability and Random Processes) Labs